 District of Columbia

-Mitch was selected by his peers for inclusion in The Best Lawyers in America© 2018 in the field of Public Finance Law.
-Mitch has been listed in Best Lawyers since 2008, and was its 2014 DC “Lawyer of the Year” in Public Finance Law.
+Mitch was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2020 in the field of Public Finance Law.
+Mitch has been listed in Best Lawyers since 2008, and was designated Public Finance Law “Lawyer of the Year” in Washington, DC, in 2014 and 2019.

 Mitch Rapaport is an active member of the National Association of Bond Lawyers, having served as Chair of the Association’s General Tax Matters Committee and its Washington Seminar.
 He is a member of the New York State Bar Association and the District of Columbia Bar.